 After graduating from Yuet Wah College in 1991, Wong went to National Cheng Kung University in Taiwan to study mechanical engineering, hoping to design some original mechanical products – particularly within human factors engineering – in the future.
 After completing his studies there, he obtained a scholarship and pursued a master’s degree at Hong Kong University of Science and Technology in industrial engineering and engineering management.
 Upon graduation in 1997, he found himself without a job.

-With his then girlfriend (now wife) based in the sister SAR of Macau, he decided to return to the city to be with her and to try to find work there.
+With his then-girlfriend (now wife) based in the sister SAR of Macao, he decided to return to the city to be with her and to try to find work there.
 Wong sent out more than 40 cover letters, most of which received no response.
 Only one company replied, saying: “You are so highly-educated that we can’t afford to employ you.”
-(At that time, there were few masters in Macau.)
+(At that time, there were few masters in Macao.)

 In the face of this poor economy, he turned to the Labour Affairs Bureau for help.
 The bureau happened to need a part-time teacher to teach the Cangjie input method (entering Chinese characters with a standard keyboard) at that time.
 This chance opportunity would prove an important turning point in his career.

 “The beeper was popular then, so they needed a lot of telephonists [switchboard operators].
 There were various types of students enrolled in the Cangjie input method course: the unemployed middle-aged, young people who failed in schools and people who lacked skills.
 It was far from easy to teach them and it took a lot of patience.
 Some students had never even used a computer.
 I had to help them finish the course and meet the standards for being a telephonist for beepers.”